hannahnthompson/NYU-Wasserman-Project/README.md

 # NYU-Wasserman-Project
 Conducted an analysis of NYU class of 2023 student outcomes.
+View pdf file for fully rendered charts and ipynb file for code.